-Our course Canvas website, to be found through login to CANVAS (http://elearning.ufl.edu), will be the information hub for this course.
-Syllabus, resources such as assigned and recommended readings, and lesson material will be posted in CANVAS.
+Our course Canvas website, to be found through login to CANVAS (http://elearning.ufl.edu), will be the conversation, communication and information hub for this course.
+ALL email communications should happen through the course website.
+Syllabus, resources such as assigned and recommended readings, and lesson material, provided as PowerPoint and pdf files, will be posted in CANVAS.
 The lesson material ("the slides" as well as readings and other related material) will be organized by topic within modules.
 The lesson material will have blanks and missing information that need to be completed by you during the lectures.
 We will not post completed lesson material.
 The completion will be your responsibility!